Tree management and pruning

-The annual Clear Borough pruning programme has been introduced to keep public footpaths and highways free from obstructions.
-It includes:
+The annual Clear Highways and Paths Schedule (CHAPS) has been introduced to keep public footpaths and highways free from obstructions.
+This includes: